13 Nitric Oxide Foods for Better Blood Flow

 9. Walnuts

-Walnuts contain arginine, an amino acid used to produce nitric oxide, which helps blood vessels relax and widen properly.
+Walnuts also contain arginine, which the body uses to produce nitric oxide, helping blood vessels relax and widen properly.
 They also provide omega-3 fats, polyphenols, and antioxidants that may help support endothelial function and cardiovascular health.

 10. Dark Chocolate